Alternatives

 Players: 3–10 | Time: 10 min | Type: Card game + app

-The fast-food version of Werewolf.
+All the deduction of Werewolf condensed into 10 minutes.
 One night phase, one day discussion, one vote.
 Roles can switch during the night, so you might not even be who you started as.
-Chaotic, hilarious, and endlessly replayable.
+Chaotic, hilarious, and every round is different.

-Like Mafia because: Same social deduction core — werewolves lie, villagers deduce.
-Different because: No elimination.
+Like Werewolf because: Same social deduction core — werewolves lie, villagers deduce.
+Different because: No one is removed.
 Everyone plays every round.
 Games are over in minutes.

 The Resistance / Avalon